Biranav/Hibernate/README.md

 This project demonstrates a basic setup of Hibernate, a popular ORM (Object-Relational Mapping) framework for Java.

-Prerequisites:
+Prerequisites :

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have met the following requirements :

 Java Development Kit (JDK) installed (preferably JDK 8 or later), Maven,